 Andrew and Helen … We have lived at Dryslwyn on a 5 acre smallholding, since 2012.
 We are trying to manage our small piece of countryside to be as biodiverse as possible, and are restoring two small (c.
 1 acre each) fields as flower rich hay meadows.
 We used to work in agricultural research, Helen on insect biodiversity of field margins and me mostly on bees.
 We have been involved with the CMG since it began.
-I have zero experience of running anything, including an organisation such as the Meadow Group, but am willing to help if possible.
 Andrew is the current chairman of CMG, and involved with the events planning subgroup.

-Julian and Fiona … Julian and Fiona Wormald, Rhydcymerau.
-Have owned what was a derelict house and an 11 acre smallholding with valley bottom/hill pastures for 20 years, about 750 feet above sea level.
+Julian and Fiona … Julian and Fiona Wormald.
+Have owned what was a derelict house and an 11 acre smallholding with valley bottom/hill pastures since 1993, about 750 feet above sea level.
 Retired vet, both keen NGS gardeners who became really interested in insect: flower interactions in a garden context after first studying Carmarthenshire moths for many years.
-Within the last 4 years we have been trying to restore floral diversity in about half our meadows, using sheep as co workers.
+Within the last 5+ years we have been trying to restore floral diversity in about half our meadows, using sheep as co workers.
 Became involved with CMG after the initial email shot by Isabel in April 2015, and Julian currently manages the CMG website, and is involved with the events planning subgroup, as well as giving advice to members planning on hosting CMG meadows visits.
 Fiona takes minutes for the SG.

-Rachel and Tony … Live near St Clears (for 2 years).
-It’s a mixed bag of a house about 100m above sea level that has been a cottage, a pub and a small scale farm.
-Rachel is a consultant solicitor – commercial disputes (not much use on property, unincorporated associations etc).
-We had an allotment in London and a garden – I wanted to create a wildflower meadow when we moved – only to find we had one already.
+Rachel and Tony … Live near St Clears.
+It’s a mixed bag of a house about 150m above sea level that has been a cottage, a pub and a small scale farm.
+We had an allotment in London and a garden – we wanted to create a wildflower meadow when we moved – only to find we had accidentally moved to one.
 We have woods, wet fields, hedges – and a work in progress garden (bee plants and edibles).
-We are working on creation of wood pasture and a track system for the 4 semi feral ponies (for summer)
+We are working on creation of wood pasture and a grazing system that works both for the ponies we look after and the land.

 Kate...
 I work for West Wales Biodiversity Information Centre (WWBIC) one of four Local Environmental Record Centres (LERC) in Wales.
 My role involves getting species records in to the centre by liaising with recorders and recording groups.